pip-webui/pip-webui-tutorial/step9/Readme.md

 });
 ```

-Because of state 'nodes' is abstract now, you need to change link to nodes tool in application configuration.
+Because 'nodes' is now abstract, you need to change the link to nodes tool in the app configuration.
-Open **index.ts** and change state name of first link in the first section from 'nodes' to 'nodes.tiles'.
-Also change default state.
+Open **index.ts** and change the state name of the first link in the first section from 'nodes' to 'nodes.tiles'.
+Also change the default state.

 ```javascript
 'use strict';